phalt/swapi/swapi/templates/docs.md

 - ```films``` *array*
 -- An array of film resource URLs that this person has been in.
 - ```species``` *array*
--- An array of species resource URLs that this person belonds to.
+-- An array of species resource URLs that this person belongs to.
 - ```starships``` *array*
 -- An array of starship resource URLs that this person has piloted.
 - ```vehicles``` *array*